 This database is the ultimate science and technology research solution, combining full text journals with detailed indexing of global literature on natural sciences, engineering and technology.
 Areas covered include materials science, aerospace engineering, civil engineering, biology, aquatic sciences, environmental science, computer science and earth sciences in addition to many more.

-When it was founded in 1817, The Scotsman was so radical that it was considered “incendiary.”
+When it was founded in 1817, The Scotsman was so radical that it was considered incendiary.
 Today, it continues to provide an independent voice and uniquely Scottish analysis of local and global events.
-The Scotsman captured the unprecedented turmoil and change occurring on both sides of the Atlantic during the 19th and 20th centuries.
+The Scotsman captured the unprecedented turmoil in Scotland and the change occurring on both sides of the Atlantic during the 19th and 20th centuries.